PhytoRx

-• Increase the knowledge of the medical provider about the phytochemicals that have shown evidence to improve various chronic diseases.
+• Increase the knowledge of the medical provider about the phytochemicals (compounds in plant foods) that have shown evidence to improve various chronic diseases.
 Medical provider education will be provided by Cheri Granillo, through virtual or in-person training.

-• Promote sustained increased consumption of fruits and vegetables in low income areas through produce distribution and education.
+• Promote sustained increased consumption of fruits and vegetables, particularly in low income areas, through produce distribution and education.
 Participant education materials will be provided at pick up location(s), through demonstration or tasting events, or provided virtually through short videos.

 • Improve public understanding of the importance of consumption and preparation of fruits and vegetables.